eterevsky/seer/README.md

 ## Roadmap

 - [ ] DM to change the page visible to the players.
-- [ ] Make it possible for DM to hide parts of the map.
+- [ ] Make it possible for DM to hide parts of the map from the players.
 - [ ] Save the campaign state upon exiting.
 - [ ] Add chat.
 - [ ] Make it possible to roll dice in the chat.